M1ck4/pdfmd/README.md

 # PDF to Markdown Converter (Obsidian-Ready)

-A powerful, cross-platform application that converts PDFs — including scanned ones — into clean, well-formatted Markdown optimized for **Obsidian** and other note-taking tools.
+*A cross-platform desktop and CLI application for converting PDFs — including scanned documents — into beautifully formatted Markdown optimized for Obsidian and other knowledge tools.*

+**Built for simplicity.
+Enhanced with intelligence.**

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)